blbadger/blbadger.github.io/fractal-geometry.md

 Observe how the large bay has many smaller bays that, though not identical in shape, closely resemble the whole bay.
 These inlets in turn have smaller inlets and so on past the resolution limit of this image.
 This makes the coastline irregular on a large scale but importantly that this irregularity does not diminish with an increase in scale.

 These properties are important because they nullify our attempts to understand such objects by using common measures and techniques.
 To be specific, the length of the coastline in the image above is entirely dependent on how high the resolution of the image is: a higher resolution image will yield a larger measurement.
 This is not the case for smooth objects that we like to measure, such as the desk I am writing on.
 In addition, fractals are non-differentiable: calculus cannot be accurately applied to these objects because at many points they do not have a defined tangent curve.

+### The significance of the fractal geometry of nature

+What does this matter, beyond the purpose of attempting to model nature in the most parsimonious fashion?
+The observation that most objects in the natural world are best described as fractals is important because it implies that nearly all natural processes are nonlinear.